blaenk/site/input/notes/unreal-engine.markdown

 # Actors

 An actor is an object that can be placed in a level.
-They support 3D transformation sand can be spawned and destroyed.
+They support 3D transformations and can be spawned and destroyed.
 The base class is `AActor`.
 Note that although actors support 3D transformations they don't actually store the Transform data.
 Instead, the Actor's root component's Transform data is used instead.

 The `SpawnActor` function can be used to spawn an Actor.